 Mark Meenan, Owner

-Mark currently holds the position of Vice President for Washington State in the American Bamboo Society.
-Mark discovered the vibrant bamboo community in 2004 when he was hired to produce a website for David Flanagan.
-Mr. Flanagan is a well-respected bamboo expert, former president of the American Bamboo Society, and a retired Captain with the United States Coast Guard.
+Mark is an active member of the American Bamboo Society, Washington Association of Landscape Professionals, and North American Japanese Garden Association.
+Mark discovered the vibrant bamboo community in 2004 when he was hired to produce a website for a well-respected bamboo expert and former president of the American Bamboo Society.
 Mark’s background in carpentry was soon put to work producing fences and shipping them throughout the country.
 In just four years the company grew to a large warehouse and workshop for fencing production with Mark at the helm as production and sales manager.
-Clients ranged from private vacation homes to a rooftop garden in New York; from clothing retailers to the National Zoo in Washington D.C.
+With curiosity sparked, Mark began traveling abroad to learn more about bamboo.
+He returned to the United States in 2010 settling in the Seattle, Washington area.
+All these years later his passion for bamboo continues.
+He is a very active fence producer, local contractor, and advocate for the benefits of bamboo.
+In his free time, he enjoys hiking trails in Washington State’s Cascade Mountains, sailing the San Juan Islands, and spending time with his daughter.

 Paul Lyons, Workshop Manager